zoravar-s/panda3d-keplerian-physsim/README.md

 Panda3D Planetarium program.
 This uses the HYG Database for stars and will have an adaptive gamespace in both Planetary and Stellar sizes.
 Runs a bit bad.

+### How to install: <br>
+Install Panda3D.
+Unzip data and have both CSV files in the main directory.
+Run main.py

 ### Current controls: <br>
 WASD - Movement <br>
 R - Double camera speed <br>